The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data

 \emph{\textbf{JEL Classification:} D14,E21,E61,E65,G51,H12,H75}

 \emph{\textbf{Keywords:} Consumption, Coronavirus, COVID-19, Household Finance, Local Lockdowns, Credit Cards}

-\blfootnote{ The views expressed are the authors and do not necessarily reflect the views of Fable Data Limited.
+\blfootnote{ First version 8 October 2020 with updated drafting and references.
+The views expressed are the authors and do not necessarily reflect the views of Fable Data Limited.
 We thank Fable Data Limited for sharing these data for research.
-Thanks to Constantine Yannelis, Chad Syverson, Kilian Huber, Pietro Veronesi, Scott Nelson, Pascal Noel, Peter Ganong, Jack Light and Chicago Booth Finance Student Brownbag audience for their feedback.
-We are grateful to Suraj Gohil, Zina Papageorgiou and Sairam Kamath at Fable Data Limited and Lindsey Melynk and Rich Cortez at Chicago Booth for their help facilitating this research.
+Thanks to Constantine Yannelis, Chad Syverson, Kilian Huber, Pietro Veronesi, Scott Nelson, Pascal Noel, Peter Ganong, Jack Light, Hans-Joachim Voth, one anonymous referee and Chicago Booth Finance Student Brownbag audience for their feedback.
+We are grateful to Suraj Gohil, Debbie Mulloy, Fiona Isaac, Zina Papageorgiou and Sairam Kamath at Fable Data Limited and Lindsey Melynk and Rich Cortez at Chicago Booth for their help facilitating this research.
 This work is supported by the UK Economic and Social Research Council (ESRC) under grant number ES/V004867/1 `Real-time evaluation of the effects of Covid-19 and policy responses on consumer and small business finances'.}